Skip to main content

 The charity making life better by water

-Here's everything you'll need to know about litter picking safely along your local canal or river.
+Here's everything you need to know about supporting our wildlife heroes with a safe litter pick along your local canal or river.

-1. Find a safe location: Decide where to do your Plastics Challenge – urban areas along a canal or river often have the most plastics and litter.
-However, spots around bridges and where people get on and off the towpath could be great spots to head to.
-Here’s where to find your local canal or river
+1. Find a safe location: Decide where to do your Plastics Challenge litter pick – urban areas along a canal or river often have the most plastics and litter.
+Spots around bridges and where people get on and off the towpath could also be great places to head to.
+Here’s where to find your local canal or river.

-2. Be prepared: Think about what you might need before heading out to take your Plastics Challenge – this could include:
+2. Be prepared: Think about what you might need before heading out – this could include:

-• gloves or a litter picker if you have one
+• gloves and a litter picker if you have one

 • hand wipes or sanitiser

-• a bag to collect the plastics and litter to carry home and recycle
+• a bag to collect the plastics and litter to take home and recycle

-• camera or camera phone to take photos of your Plastics Challenge
+• camera or camera phone to take photos of your litter-busting efforts

-1. Share your story: Don't forget to tag @canalrivertrust and use #PlasticsChallenge on social platforms.
+1. Share your story: Don't forget to tag @canalrivertrust and use #PlasticsChallenge on social media

 What to do with your recycling